biodunfoluso/LITA-CAPSTONE-PROJECT-1/README.md

 - Ms. Excel
 - SQL
--Power Bi
+- Power Bi

-See the screenshots downloaded
+See the screenshots [download here]

 SUMMARY OF THE FINDINGS